cpiercedev/klipper_filament_scale/README.md

 Klipper Module and Macros to add filament scale capabilities with the HX711 load cell amplifier.
 This is still a very young project and only has basic functionality.

 BOM
-- 1 - HX711 Amplifier board and Bar load cell, these usually come as a pack (I'm using a 10kg but will testing with a 5kg soon) https://www.aliexpress.com/item/33046037411.html?spm=a2g0o.cart.0.0.de2e3c00XCiZCg&mp=1
+- 1 - HX711 Amplifier board and Bar load cell, these usually come as a pack.
+There are two different sizes that I have found, one that has 2x M5 and one with 2xM4.
+The latter is 5mm shorter.
+Both sizes are supported.
+I have purchased these, but am looking into other options as well. https://www.aliexpress.com/item/33046037411.html?spm=a2g0o.cart.0.0.de2e3c00XCiZCg&mp=1

-- 2 - M4x16
+- 2/4 - M4x16

-- 2 - M5x16
+- 2/0 - M5x16

 - 3 new printed parts for the Carrot Patch (Shown below printed in RED)